 Yes.
 Only if your attorney is going to sell, mortgage, lease or deal with your real estate, otherwise it is not necessary.

-Register in NSW at the Land and Property information.
-A registered Power of Attorney will be:
+You can also register in NSW at the Land and Property information.
+They will be:

 - On public record

 - Safe from loss or destruction